MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Each scheme that uses this SvcParamKey defines a "default set" of supported ALPNs, which SHOULD NOT be empty.
-To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client parses the `alpn-value` to produce a set of `alpn-id`s, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
+To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client adds the default set to the list of `alpn-id`s unless the
+"no-default-alpn" SvcParamKey is present.
 The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g. "port") offers service with